“Does Dimitri touch you?”

 “I don’t know.
 Maybe it did a nose bone up in there.”

-We took a back way to Pension George and saw a little more of the island.
-Lots of great little town centers here with good looking restaurants.
-We got back to the hotel and planned to chill out by the pool but it was pretty crowded.
+We took a back way to Pension George and saw more of the island.
+Lots of great little town centers with good looking restaurants.
+We got back to the hotel and planned to chill out by the pool but it was crowded.
 Good for you Pension George.
 We spent the next five hours in the room.

 While we were lounging around, our review from our Milos Airbnb came in which I will now repost here in full.